CELEBRITY ENCOUNTERS

 General

-he made a triumphant return to the United States.
-As a Corporal
+a triumphant return to the United States.
+As a Corporal stationed

-stationed at Fort Sheridan, Illinois, I saw him in an enormous
+at Fort Sheridan, Illinois, I saw him in an enormous crowd

 the lights darkened, and MacArthur appeared in an open convertible,